 At the bottom center of the slider are a series of semi-transparent black circles.
 Each of these circles represents an image in the slideshow.
 The circle that is linked to the current image on display gains a transparent border and then a thin black border, which creates a double circle effect that is the same as that seen on the navigational arrows.

 Hovering over a circle creates the same double circle effect, and also brings up a preview image.
 Each preview image has a shadow to help lift it from the background, and a small black arrow pointing to the circle that represents it.
-Clicking on a circle loads the relevant image into the slider, and allows the user to navigate to the image they are most interested in.

-The default change effect is ‘domino’.
+The animation effect is ‘domino’.
 This effect breaks the image into a series of squares, each one of which ‘slides’ the replacement image into place.
 The overall effect is attractive, with lots of movement to catch the eye.
 Other change effects that also have lots of movement are ‘collage’ and ‘seven’.

 This image carousel would work nice on a website with a darker color scheme, or on a site that uses black and white to create a striking look.
 The use of transparency and shadows keeps it from feeling too stark and minimalist.